Footwear

 Model 1893:

 While the predecessor to the model 1893 was the model 1881, in actual design very little had changed from the Napoleonic boot of old.
 The boot was between 160-180 mm high (the height was depending on shoe size).
-The outsoles had 88-98 bomb (round head) hobnails (again, depending on shoe size), 8 mm in diameter.
+The outsoles had 88-98 rounded hobnails (again, depending on shoe size), 8 mm in diameter.
 There were six regularly spaced copper eyelets.
 The laces were leather.
 The boots are distributed in their natural (fawn) leather and were blackened by the soldier upon receipt.
 The weight of the boot was 2 kg (4.4 lbs).

 Model 1912: